Techtile: a Flexible Testbed for Distributed Acoustic Indoor Positioning and Sensing: Techtile Infrastructure and Technological Features

 \section{Techtile Infrastructure and Technological Features}

-Techtile, the WikiHouse inspired room inside a room, is a 8 x 4 x \SI{2.4}{\meter} multi-functional measurement infrastructure, built for easy deployment of distributed sensing and communication technologies.
+Techtile, the WikiHouse inspired room inside a room, is a \SI{8}{\meter} x \SI{4}{\meter} x \SI{2.4}{\meter} multi-functional measurement infrastructure, built for easy deployment of distributed sensing and communication technologies.
 The composition of 140 equal sized tiles covering the walls, ceiling and floor creates a versatile and adaptive 3D environment, depicted in Fig.~\ref{fig:techtile}.
 Each tile is equipped with a \gls{poe} module, a Raspberry Pi 4 edge computing device, and a \gls{sdr}.
 These are mounted on the back of the tiles, facilitating hidden electronics from inside the room's viewpoint.
 Connection to the processing backbone is provided through high throughput Ethernet \cite{olderTechtilePaper, newTechtilePaper}.
 For acoustic sensing and positioning, hiding the acoustic hardware behind the tiles is unfavorable, as most of the signals get reflected and do not enter the infrastructure.
 The tiles are for this reason extended on the front side with an overlay panel, enabling easy mounting of microphones or speakers.
 An inherently synchronized connection of the \gls{daq} to each sensor (e.g. microphone) or actuator (e.g. speaker) enables fast prototyping.

-The following subsections focus on the Techtile building blocks that are important for acoustic positioning and sensing.
+The following subsections focus on the Techtile building blocks, depicted in Fig.~\ref{fig:archtiectureOverview}, that are important for acoustic positioning and sensing.
 For other applications, the correlated technical aspects and potential research contribution of this infrastructure, we kindly refer to the following research \cite{olderTechtilePaper, newTechtilePaper}.